Finite size effects in the thermodynamics of a free neutral scalar field: Discussion and conclusions

+We have found the exact analytical expressions for the thermodynamic quantities of the free neutral scalar field in the continuum limit and in the limit $N_{\beta}\to\infty$, $\beta=const$ and $N_{\sigma}=const$.
+In both limits the thermodynamic quantities of the free neutral scalar field are split into two parts, the sum of the vacuum and physical terms.
+In the continuum limit all the vacuum terms are numerically divergent.
+However, in the limit $N_{\beta}\to\infty$, $\beta=const$ and $N_{\sigma}=const$ the vacuum terms are finite numbers.
+In the continuum limit, the thermodynamic quantities of the free neutral scalar field obtained by the method of path integrals used in this paper exactly coincide with their corresponding quantities obtained by the method of canonical quantization.
+In particular, in the thermodynamic limit the continuum thermodynamic quantities for the massless neutral scalar field recover their Stefan-Boltzmann limit values.

+The vacuum and physical terms of the thermodynamic quantities on a finite lattice were defined as in Ref.~\cite{Engels}.
+In the continuum limit, these lattice quantities exactly coincide with their corresponding continuum quantities obtained by the method of path integrals considered in this paper.
+The same behaviour is clearly seen for them in the limit $N_{\beta}\to\infty$, $\beta=const$ and $N_{\sigma}=const$.

+The principle of additivity for any statistical system in the grand canonical ensemble has been considered.
+We demonstrated in a general form that if the thermodynamic potential of the grand canonical ensemble is not a homogeneous function of the first order with respect to the extensive variable of state $V$, then the thermodynamic potential is nonadditive, the potential inhomogeneity is not equal to zero and, hence, the zeroth law of thermodynamics in the grand canonical ensemble is not satisfied.

-The general condition for the thermodynamic self- consistency of any statistical system in the grand canonical ensemble was formulated.
-The thermodynamic properties of the free neutral scalar field both on the finite lattice and in the continuum limit were studied in the range of temperature and volume typical for the ultrarelativistic proton-proton and heavy-ion collisions.
-We found that the free massive neutral scalar field on the finite lattice is thermodynamically inconsistent in the whole range of the variables of state $T$ and $V$ including the thermodynamic limit because its thermodynamic potential is not a homogeneous function of the first order with respect to the extensive variable of state $V$.
-However, in the continuum limit the free neutral scalar field is thermodynamically self-consistent only at high temperatures or in the thermodynamic limit.
-At finite values of $V$ it is thermodynamically inconsistent.
+The thermodynamic properties and the finite volume corrections to the thermodynamic quantities of the free real scalar field both on the finite lattice and in the continuum limit have been studied in the range of temperature and volume typical of the ultrarelativistic proton-proton and heavy-ion collisions.
+We showed that on the finite lattice the energy density $\varepsilon_{E}$ and the physical energy density $\varepsilon$ recover their limiting values $\varepsilon_{E}^{*}$ and $\varepsilon^{*}$, $\varepsilon^{c}$, respectively, with the increase of the sizes of the lattice at fixed finite values of temperature and volume.
+From the exact calculations of the lattice physical energy density and its continuum limit value we estimated the number of sites of the lattice which approximate the continuum limit value of the physical energy density with certain accuracy in the dependence of the volume of the system at fixed finite temperature $T$.